 - 101 CHEMISTRY FOR NURSES.
 S. A onesemester survey of inorganic, organic, and biological chemistry as applied in the field of medicine.
 A course specifically for students in the regular pre-nursing curriculum.
-Mr. Dirkse. - 103 GENERAL CHEMISTRY.
+Mt.
+Dirkse. - 103 GENERAL CHEMISTRY.
 F. A study of the basic principles of chemistry, with emphasis on the laws of chemical combination, theories of atomic structure and chemical bonding, the periodic law, kinetic theory, and chemical and physical equilibria.
 Laboratory.
 A high school chemistry course is strongly recommended.
 Staff. - 104 GENERAL CHEMISTRY.
 S, core.
 A continuation of 103, with emphasis on acid-base theory, reaction rates, ionic equilibria, redox reactions, electrochemistry, and nuclear chemistry.
-The laboratory work involves the systematic separation and identification of cations and
+The laboratory work involves the systematic separation and identification of cations and anions.

-- anions.
 Laboratory.
 Prerequisite: 103.
 Staff. - 113 Fundamentals of Chemistry.
-F. This course is intended for elementary education students and for those who need only one course in general chemistry to satisfy various paramedical professional requirements.
-The fundamental concepts of chemical science are presented together with selected topics in descriptive chemisty.
-Emphasis is placed on the language of chemistry, the mole concept, chemical bonding, stoichiometry equilibrium processes, and periodicity.
+F. The fundamental concepts of chemical science are presented together with selected topics in descriptive chemistry.
+Emphasis will be placed on the language of chemistry, the mole concept, chemical bonding, stoichiometry, equilibrium processes, periodicity, and on selected topics from descriptive inorganic and organic chemistry.
 Laboratory.
-Mr. Dirkse. - 114 INTRODUCTION TO ORGANIC AND BIOCHEMISTRY.
-S. A study of the fundamental classes of organic compounds, their syntheses and reactions, followed by a survey of compounds and chemical changes occurring in living systems, of photosynthesis, metabolism, respiration, etc. Laboratory.
-Prerequisite: 113.
-Mr. Albers.
+Prerequisite: Physics 110, 112, or high school physics.
+Mr. Vander Lugt.

-201 QUANTITATIVE ANALYSIS.
+- 201 QUANTITATIVE ANALYSIS.
 F. A study of the theory and practice of titrimetric and gravimetric methods of analysis.
 Laboratory.
 Prerequisite: 104.
-Mr. Dirkse.

-204 INTRODUCTORY THEORETICAL CHEMISTRY.
+Mr. Dirkse. - 204 INTRODUCTORY THEORETICAL CHEMISTRY.
 S. A study of the states of matter, properties of solutions, thermodynamics, chemical kinetics, and the colloidal state.
 This course treats some of the topics also covered in Chemistry 277-278, but is designed for students who have not had Mathematics 111-112.
 Prerequisite: 201.
-Mr. Broene.

-253 ORGANO-BIOCHEMISTRY.
+Mr. Broene. - 253 ORGANO-BIOCHEMISTRY.
 F. A study of organic compounds, reactions, and reaction mechanisms, emphasizing their biochemical significance.
 Laboratory.
 Prerequisite: 104.
-Mr. Wolthuis.
+Mr. Wolthuis. - 254 Organo-biochemistry.

-254 ORGANO-BIOGHEMISTRY.
 S. A continuation of 253, concluding with a study of the chemistry of metabolism and the application of quantitative methods to biochemical analyses.
 Laboratory.
 Prerequisite: 253.
-Mr. Wolthuis.
+Mr. Wolthuis. - 277 PHYSICAL CHEMISTRY.

-277 Physical Chemistry.
 F. A study of the kinetic theory as applied to gases, liquids, and solids; introduction to thermodynamics.
 Prerequisite: 104, Mathematics 112, and a high school physics course.
-Mr. Broene.

-278 PHYSICAL CHEMISTRY.
+Mr. Broene. - 278 PHYSICAL CHEMISTRY.
 S. A continuation of 277, with a study of electrochemistry, chemical thermodynamics, and kinetics.
 Laboratory.
 Prerequisite: 277.
-Mt.
-Dirkse.

-301 Organic Chemistry.
+301 ORGANIC CHEMISTRY.
 F. A detailed study of organic compounds, their synthesis and reactions, presented within the framework of modern physico-chemical theory, together with an introduction to modern methods of analysis and identification.
 Laboratory.
 Prerequisite: 104, and preferably 201.
 Mr. Piers.